Indigosoft/ngx-can-activate-app/projects/ngx-can-activate-app/README.md

 export class AppModule {}
 ```

-## 5. Setup selector to index.html
+## 5. Specify a selector in index.html

-Add selector of the component to index.html file
+Add the selector of your component to index.html.

 ```html
 <!doctype html>